Reassurance for Massage Therapists

 Yes, that’s the awkward truth!
 But I can explain, I swear.
 I was also being seriously harassed by my licensing agency, which is not an ordinary problem to have.
 And, of course, I was actually a writer at heart and keen to get on with my true calling.
 Most massage therapists don’t have sticks or carrots that big pushing and pulling them out of the profession; without those mighty incentives lubricating my path, I would have just fought to stay.

-And still written articles about stupid massage myths, of course.
-And what are those?
-I promised links…
+And I still would have written articles about stupid massage myths, of course.

 All the massage myths